Gbiri-Niragu language

 Gbiri-Niragu, also known as Gure-Kahugu, is a Kainji language of Nigeria.
 Speakers are shifting to Hausa.

 Tugbiri is the name of the language of the Gbiri people, and is spoken in and around the village of Gure in Lere LGA, southern Kaduna State.
 Aniragu speakers live directly to the north of Tugbiri speakers.

+Morphology

+Singular and plural nouns are differentiated using alternating prefixes.

 Numerals

 Gbiri-Niragu has, or had, a duodecimal number system.